 Background

-This project examines infrared point sources in the Spitzer Enhanced Imaging Product (SEIP) and identifies those sources that are likely to include significant dust, as indicated by the presence of infrared radiation in excess of what would be expected from a main sequence star not shrouded by dust.
+This project examines infrared point sources in the Spitzer Enhanced Imaging Product (SEIP) and identifies those sources that are likely to include significant dust, as indicated by the presence of infrared radiation in excess of what would be expected from a main sequence star or galaxy not shrouded by dust.
 These objects are identified by analysis of the relative strengths of the source in five IR bands, as visualized on a color-color diagram.

 Blackbody curves and excess IR